 3 areas to stop ignoring your customers:

-- Ignoring Compliments – This one’s less obvious and possibly a bigger problem.
-A customer who pours their heart and soul into a positive comment is likely to feel cheated if you never respond.
+- Ignoring Compliments.
+This one’s less obvious and possibly a bigger problem.
+A customer who pours their heart into a positive comment is likely to feel cheated if you never respond.
 Obviously, you can’t please everybody, but it’s good to at least be aware that this happens.

 It’s impossible to please everybody, but you will save your food truck a great deal of alienation if you invest as much as you can in customer interaction.
 Most of them don’t understand just how busy a food truck owners is but a large minority of them will take your lack of response personally.